sabley/nexus-platform-reference/README.md

 ## Dynamic Configuration

 Working examples of how to provision a new blobstore and create docker repos using it are in here and part of the setup.
 There are also placeholders for other formats like Maven, nnpm, etc...

+## Advanced

+There are additional services defined within the docker-compose file but commented out to ease getting started.
+In addition to Jenkins, that weas mentioned early there are also services defined for Victoria, Anchore, and the Webhook Listener.